 How much: Free!

-35. Spend the day at Mandai Wildlife Reserve: June school holiday activities
+18. Spend the day at the Mandai Wildlife Reserve: June school holiday activities

 Looking for a failproof June school holiday activity with the kids?
 Mandai Wildlife Reserve is where it’s at.
 Not only do we always love a visit to the Singapore Zoo, River Wonders, Bird Paradise, Night Safari and the new Rainforest Wild Asia, but we’re always elated when there are great deals and discounts on tickets!
-That’s right–families can now enjoy up to 26% off all parks, plus special 2 for $60 promos for Singapore Zoo and River Wonders.
-T&Cs apply.
-Plus, there are brand-new wildlife experiences to look forward to, including Backstage Pass: Penguin Encounters, Hello from the Wild: Capybara, and Hello from the Wild: Fennec Foxes.
-Read more about their SG60 promos here.
+There are also two new attractions that have opened, the expansive Curiosity Cove indoor playspace, and the immersive Exploria.

 When: Open daily–various timings for various parks.